wbsuh/pubmedchat-sb/README.md

     ```sh
     npm start

-By Default App runs on http://localhost:3000
+By Default, App runs on http://localhost:3000

 5. **Login to the chat**
 Enter a user ID in the login input field and click the "Login" button to connect to Sendbird Server and start chatting with PubMed Bot "PUBY".